-tute for the Rib Theory The poor Hindu was sadly put to popular phrase, for young women of it to account for woman, but no to-day are so well up with the times more so than many wiser ones since that they like their beauty enhanced his time.
-According to the legend, In as many ways as possible, al- Twashtri, the Vulcan of Hindu myththough it is done in simpler fashion. clogy, created the world, but when There is a charming lack of preten- he arrived at the final object which was to be his chef d'oeuvre he found
+tute for the Rib Theory The poor Hindu was sadly put to it to account for woman, but no more so than many wiser ones since his time.
+According to the legend, Twashtri, the Vulcan of Hindu mythology, created the world, but when he arrived at the final object which was to be his chef d'oeuvre he found to his annoyance that he had run out of materials.
+He had not a single chunk of solid matter left.

-With a mental execration upon his ity of cleansers, to be of real benefit, done with silk embroidery floss.
-The carelessness he fell into a profound that he took"the roundness of the moon, the undulating curves of the serpent, the graceful twist of the creeping plant, the light shivering of the grass blade and the slenderness of the willow, the velvety softness of the flowers, the lightness of the feather, the gentle gaze of the doe, the frolicsomeness of the sunbeam. the tears of the cloud, the inconstancy of the wind, the timidity of the hare the vanity of the peacock, the hardness of the diamond, the cruelty of the tiger, the heat of the fire, the chill of the snow, the cackling of the parrot and the cooing of the turtle dove."
+With a mental execration upon his carelessness he fell into a profound meditation, the result of which was that he took"the roundness of the moon, the unduisting curves of the serpent, the graceful twist of the creeping plant, the light shivering of the grass-blade and the slenderness of the willow, the velvety softness of the flowers, the lightness of the feather, the gentle gaze of the doe, the frolicsomeness of the sunbeam. the tears of the cloud, the inconstancy of the wind, the timidity of the hare the vanity of the peacock, the hardness of the diamond, the cruelty of the tiger, the heat of the fire, the chill of the snow, the cackling of the parrot and the cooing of the turtle dove."

 He mixed these together in equal portions and the result was woman.
-After all, demands the Kansas City Journal, isn't this an advance upon. the rib theory?
+After all, demands the Kansas City Journal, isn't this an advance upon the rib theory?